 Where to vote

 When you vote in person, you go to the polling station allocated to you based on your address on the electoral register.
-Details of where to vote will be on your polling card and you can also check by constituency below.
+Details of where to vote will be on your polling card.

 Photographic identification is required to vote in person.
 There are some examples of accepted photo ID on our Voter ID page.